Bringing Your New Puppy Home

 - Words to Use – When training your puppy, make sure each person uses the same words for the commands you are teaching your pup.

-- Adjustment Period – Make sure the kids of the home realize the puppy might be a little shy at first.
+- Adjustment Period – Ensure the kids of the home realize the puppy might be a little shy at first.
 Tell them to be quiet and calm around the puppy while he or she gets used to a new home.

 Puppy Proof Your Home